Grazvy/TypeSpeedMonitor/README.md

 ## TypeSpeedMonitor
+TypeSpeedMonitor is an open-source application that tracks your WPM while doing every day tasks, providing a better insight into your typing speed than classic testing environments.

 To download and run the application, check out the latest release section or our website: https://typespeedmonitor.netlify.app

 ### Screenshots